devanshdalal/Projects-TODO/README.md

 15. ~smart-investor~ Committed
 16. Build a go vpn server, and have local configuration for the vpn client.
 17. Create a readme primer on nutrition and learnings so far, on medium.
-18. tiktok trending videos uploader(programatically) account
+18. tiktok trending videos uploader(programatically) account.
+19. Implement go seedr.cc like application, with 0 storage in the cloud(only local storage).